astroport-fi/astroport-governance/contracts/escrow_fee_distributor/README.md

-# Astroport Escrow fee distributor
+# vxASTRO Escrow Fee Distributor

-Distributes the commission between users for the locked period.
+Distribute ASTRO fees every period to vxASTRO stakers.

 ## InstantiateMsg

+Instantiate the fee distributor contract with the ASTRO and vxASTRO token contracts as well as claim related parameters.

 ```json
 {